 In the 40s Rino Zanin succeeded his father Bortolo.
 The White Horse- Cavallina Bianca- was created from his two passions, grappa and horses: Olga was his snow-colored mare.
 The sale expanded throughout the province of Vicenza until the arrival of his son Fausto who expanded the company across the border to 38 countries in the 1970s, and industrialized the production processes.
 At the end of the 90s the need to increase the production space arised and in 2003 the acquisition of the ex-Marini spinning-mill took place.

 Now in its fourth generation, Zanin produces with the highest technological and quality standards such as ISO / IFS / BRC, maintaining the historical link with tradition and with the teachings of its predecessors.
 Four generations linked by a single passion held in each drop labeled Zanin 1895.
-As proof of its quality Zanin’s distillates and liqueurs have obtained over the years over 300 awards , both nationally and internationally.
+The proof of Zanin’s distillates and liqueurs is the large number of awards (over 300) won over the years, nationally and internationally.

 Current and with a look to the future, the company development continues towards the markets and within the spirit of the "Land of Venice".
-To date Zanin exports its products to 55 countries scattered around the world consolidated as a Made in Italy excellency.
+Today Zanin exports its products to 55 countries scattered around the world consolidated as a Made in Italy excellency.

 From history and contemporaneity we take the cues for our future TO BE CONTINUED….

-Already while descending the stairs that lead to 10 meters below the ground, began twirling an intoxicating fragrance so called "the spirit of the angels", the alcoholic evaporation.
+Already while descending the stairs that lead to 10 meters below the ground, you can feel the intoxicating scent that twirls, also called “the spirit of the angels”, which alcoholic evaporation gives them.
 Once reached the aging distillates warehouse, the safe can only be seen from above.
 Access is denied.
 It's all sealed, only in presence of Custom Agency officials the access is authorized.
 These extreme measures are implemented to preserve consumers from fraud, only officials can attest the actual aging of the products.
 What the eye struggles to see inside, is a space of 4,000 square meters, where all sorts of distillates lie.
 A lot of different wooden containers hold on average 80 degrees of alcohol, all different in capacity: Barrique, Botti and Tini.
 A very intense and sincere scent resembling the earth and its fruits, is enclosed in every single drop of these noble spirits that stay here, for up to 40 years or over, evoking a craft that meets the true spirit of passion.